 Orvis “Frequent Flyer” 7-Piece Fly Rod

 Not only have Orvis been making quality fly rods for more years than I can remember, but they also offer finance and a 25-year guarantee on these rods.
-This 6-weight would make a good rod for trout and possibly smaller saltwater species like bonefish, small jacks and redfish.
+This 6-weight is a good rod for trout and possibly smaller saltwater species like bonefish, small jacks and redfish.

 Redington Torrent 4-Piece Fly Rod

-Make no mistake, Redington make great rods, but they also make an effort to keep their rods under $250, which means they hit both our quality and value targets.
-It’s a 4-piece rod that comes with a range of butt extension options (we’re big fans of an extension – if only for keeping the reel away from the body when fighting a big, fast fish) and its own rod tube.
+Make no mistake, Redington make great rods, but they also make an effort to keep their rods under $250.
+This means they hit both our quality and value targets.
+It’s a 4-piece rod that comes with a range of butt extension options and its own rod tube.
+(We’re big fans of an extension – if only for keeping the reel away from the body when fighting a big, fast fish)

 Hardy Zenith 4-Piece Travel Fly Rod

-We hope this section helps point you in the right direction and the whole team here at Drowning Worms would like to wish you some very happy fishing ahead!!
+We hope this section helps point you in the right direction.
+Telescopic rods and travel rods can be not just practical but a whole heap of fun.
+Therefore the whole team here at Drowning Worms would like to wish you some very happy fishing ahead!!

-Disclaimer: Please note, although we feature advertisers on the site, we are not paid to promote any rods or brands in particular and these are our own true opinions.
-We do use Amazon affiliate links, which is one way that we make money from this site, but the price to you doesn’t change.
+Disclaimer: Please note, we use Amazon affiliate links.
+This is one way that we make money from this site, but the price to you doesn’t change.